latent-implicit-thinking/latent-implicit-thinking.github.io/schedule.md

 | **16:00–16:30** | Coffee Break              |
 | **16:30–17:20** | Poster Session 2          |
 | **17:20–17:30** | Award Announcement and Closing Remarks |

-## Format

-To encourage meaningful dialogue, each keynote and contributed talk will be followed by a moderated Q&A period (5-10 min), with discussion questions collected both in-person and online.
-Dedicated poster sessions and a final panel discussion will provide structured venues for audience engagement.
-Additionally, we will organize an open "lightning round" after lunch, where participants can share 1-minute research ideas, encouraging spontaneous and inclusive participation.

-While the workshop is in-person, all talks and poster abstracts will be made publicly available via our website and YouTube channel within two weeks after the event.
-We will also host a moderated discussion board for remote participants to post comments and questions.
-This ensures that researchers facing visa or financial barriers can still meaningfully engage.